Concordium/concordium-base/smart-contracts/docs/src/index.rst

 .. todo::
    A list of information, still missing from the documentation

-   - Resource accounting and limiting contracts
+   - Resource accounting and limiting contracts (Energy)
    - Testing on and off-chain
    - Full description of a smart contract structure
    - Deployment